Jesé: Johor Darul Ta'zim

 After 10 months without a club, Jesé joined Malaysia Super League club Johor Darul Ta'zim on 5 October 2024.
 He make his club debut on 22 October in the 2024–25 AFC Champions League Elite against Korean club Gwangju.
 Jesé then made his league debut on 1 November in a 4–0 away win against Negeri Sembilan.
 On 30 November, he scored his first goal for the club during the 2024–25 Malaysia Cup round of 16 tie against Kuala Lumpur Rovers.
 On 5 February 2025, he scored his first league goal by scoring the third goal in a 4–0 home win against PDRM.
 On 18 February, Jesé then scored his first AFC Champions League Elite goal in the stoppage time against Korean club Pohang Steelers which his club went on to win 5–2 thus qualifying to the round of 16.
 He then won the league title and the league cup in his first season with JDT.

 Third stint at Las Palmas

 On 24 July 2025, Jesé returned to Las Palmas on a one-year contract.
+On 25 June of the following year, after being regularly used, he renewed his link until 2028.